fengyuruhui98/File/write/Daily/癸卯日志/May.md

 ## Daily
 Morning, I packaged my package and went to the canteen to ate the duck blood glass noodles, then we left the hotel, I ordered a taxi for much packages, then we worked all the day, and then at afternoon, Wumin left at about 16:30pm, and I left at about 17:00, the rain threw down airs like fluff and touch me slw and slow, then I got the station.
-The train was old and the people worked on it
+The train was old and the people worked on it said Henanhua, it aimed to Henan, my home.
+Even I can not get there, the train released me a lot...
+Then I made grate decision that took the bus instead of taxi back to hotel.
+There was a beautiful driver of the bus and she pointed me the right bus I should take.
+Then I got hotel, I ordered the 711 of the Gold flows on moon rooms.
+And went to bought some friutes, I ate some, then rest.

 # 23:15 Sat, May 27, 2023